eobrain/webhome/_posts/2021-01-02-almond-bread.md

    to go down that rathole)

-The only other performance option I considered was to investigate using GPU computation-- but I decided to leave that for another time.
+The only other performance option I considered was to investigate using GPU computation -- but I decided to leave that for another time.

 As a first quick prototype preserved in the now-obsolete SDL branch of [the code][12] on Github I used the SDL graphics library to throw up a window on my